Letter of Recommendation for a College Student Example (+ Free Template Download)

 Should the letter be handwritten?

-No. Ideally, it is typed in a professional manner.
-With 10-point font and in a serif font face.
+No. Ideally, it is typed professionally, with 10-point font, and in a serif font face.
 This will appear the most formal and the most professional to the reader.

 Where do I send this letter?

 Once completed, your letter should be sent to the person who requested it.
 Never send your letter to another professional, asking for their approval.
 A recommendation letter is a private document shared between two parties.

 Email is the best place to send your letter versus a handwritten or printed letter.
 This helps the receiving party store the letter for future use and allow them to download the Word or PDF document to their computer for future job applications.

 What should I avoid having in my letter?

 Avoid negative or “areas of improvement” style discussion in the letter.
 It’s not the right place for that.
 Suppose you had reservations about the employee.
 Or wish they could have performed better in certain competencies, keep that to yourself.
 This is not something you should be sharing in this letter.
 At all times, keep the letter positive.

 - Letter of Recommendation for a College Student